setzler/academic-kickstart/content/advice/OrganizingSeminar/index.md

 There are 4 pieces of useful information missing from this entry:

-- *Provide the last name:* Brad is a common name; it will be difficult for the speaker to prepare for a meeting with Brad if they do not know which Brad will be in the meeting.
-Even for less common names, the speaker should not have to search the faculty directory to uncover the last name of the individuals with whom they are meeting -- provide the last names by default.
+- *Provide the last name:* The speaker should not have to search the faculty directory to uncover the last name of the individuals with whom they are meeting -- provide the last names by default.
-- *Provide the meeting location:* Unless all meetings will be in a single room, make sure to provide the room number, as well as the building if multiple buildings are involved.
+- *Provide the meeting location:* Unless all meetings will be in a single room, make sure to provide the room number of each meeting, as well as the building if multiple buildings are involved.
 - *Indicate the position:* Make sure to indicate if the individual is a faculty member, a visitor, a student, the provost, or another position.
 - *Provide the website:* Visitors will likely want to familiarize themselves with the research of the local faculty members prior to the meetings.
 This should be encouraged and facilitated by providing a link to the local faculty member's website by default.